amrbashir/hijri-widget/PRIVACY.md

 The Service Provider is concerned about safeguarding the confidentiality of your information.
 The Service Provider does not knowingly collect any information.

-**Changes**

-This Privacy Policy may be updated from time to time for any reason.
-The Service Provider will notify you of any changes to the Privacy Policy by updating this page with the new Privacy Policy.
-You are advised to consult this Privacy Policy regularly for any changes, as continued use is deemed approval of all changes.

-This privacy policy is effective as of 2024-09-28

-**Your Consent**

-By using the Application, you are consenting to the processing of your information as set forth in this Privacy Policy now and as amended by us.

 **Contact Us**

 If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at contact@amrbashir.me.